ToraKaji/Motorcycle-Remote-Control/README.md

 * Conflicting libraries: VirtualWire and Servo both try to use timer 1.
 Long painstaking find; easy fix, download ServoTimer2.
 [Link to solution](https://electronics.stackexchange.com/questions/67967/problems-using-servo-h-and-virtualwire-h-in-arduino)
 ### Possible concerns/fixes
 * Attaching the servo to accurately adjust the choke :
-* Powering on when the bike is "off" and shutting down when the bike is "on" :
+* Concern : Powering on when the bike is "off" and shutting down when the bike is "on"; Fix : Always have the bike available to receive communication
 * Storage space, as the Arduino nano only has 30720 bytes with no expansion available :
 * Transmitting and receiving power.
 I've read a few places that these modules aren't very good for long distance communication :